-Another sign of chronic procrastination is the inability to decide on doing something, details or a projects, when to do, how to do it, or most important, if to do it.
+Another sign of chronic procrastination is the inability to decide on doing something, details or projects, when to do it, how to do it, or most important if to do it.
 Wavering is one of the classic signs of procrastination.
 Perhaps getting stuck in the planning is a subconscious excuse for never starting.

 How To Overcome

 Here are some helpful tips to help you overcome your chronic problem.

 • Break Projects Down.
 It’s easier to handle a project if you break it down into manageable chunks.
 When you have specific actions to take at each step, getting started will feel less daunting.
 Get started with just one task and make sure it’s something that you enjoy or simple.
 Once you complete that you can work through the rest one stage at a time.

 • Peer Pressure.
 There’s nothing worse than public humiliation so use your peers are a way to keep you accountable for completing your goals and deadlines.